joseph-flinn/site/data/posts/0083-startup-2025-rfds.md

 to the team to vote on adoption.

-As we are building our startup today, we have decided to heavily lean into asynchronous communication as our default communciation model with only a single weekly meeting.
+As we are building our startup today, we have decided to heavily lean into asynchronous communication as our default communication model with only a single weekly meeting.
 As our documentation quickly grows, we are starting to need a process to tracking ideas and their state.
-This need reminded me of the RFD process that the process improvment guild designed and implemented at Bitwarden which was originally based on the Oxide Computer Company's RFD process [[2](https://oxide.computer/blog/rfd-1-requests-for-discussion)].
+This need reminded me of the RFD process that the process improvement guild designed and implemented at Bitwarden which was originally based on the Oxide Computer Company's RFD process [[2](https://oxide.computer/blog/rfd-1-requests-for-discussion)].